Utility Theory based Cognitive Modeling in the Application of Robotics: A Survey: Single-Agent Systems

-The essence of RL is learning from interaction.
+The most typical and general model is reinforcement learning (RL).
+It is an excellent model to describe the needs-driven behaviors of AI agents.
+The essence of RL is learning from interaction based on reward-driven (such as utilities and needs) behaviors, much like natural agents.
+When an RL agent interacts with the environment, it can observe the consequence of its actions and learn to change its behaviors based on the corresponding rewards received.
+The theoretical foundation of RL is the paradigm of trial-and-error learning rooted in behaviorist psychology \cite{sutton2018reinforcement}.
+In RL, the policy dictates the actions that the agent takes as a function of its state and the environment, and the goal of the agent is to learn a policy maximizing the expected cumulative rewards/utilities in the process.
+Fig. \ref{fig:rewards_driven} illustrates the RL process of rewards-driven behaviors \cite{ermon2019}.

 When an RL agent interacts with the environment, it can observe the consequence of its actions and learn to change its behaviors based on the corresponding rewards received.
 Moreover, the theoretical foundation of RL is the paradigm of trial-and-error learning rooted in behaviorist psychology \cite{sutton2018reinforcement}.
 In this process, the best action sequences of the agent is determined by the rewards through interaction and the goal of the agent is to learn a policy $\pi$ maximizing its {\it expected return} (cumulative utilities with discount).
 In a word, given a state, a policy returns an action performance and learn an optimal policy from the consequence of actions through trial and error to maximize the {\it expected return} in the environment.
 Figure \ref{fig:rewards_driven} illustrates this perception-action-learning loop.